 5. Encoding

-This is where you take your picture, do some digital thumb marks and verify if all the details input in their system are correct.
-Review, look closely and confirm if all the data entered is accurate.
-Make sure that all the information entered is accurate to avoid future inconveniences of your passport renewal process.
+This is where you take your picture, do some digital thumb marks, and verify if all the details input in their system are correct.
+Review, look closely, and confirm if all the data entered is accurate.
+Make sure that all the information entered is accurate to avoid future inconveniences in your passport renewal process.

 You will be given a queue number.
-Just wait until it is presented in the TV screen above.
+Just wait until it is presented on the TV screen above.
 Then go to the corresponding booth appearing with your number on the screen.

 That’s it pansit!
-After completing the biometrics, you just have to wait for the releasing date which is written in your receipt.
+After completing the biometrics, you just have to wait for the release date which is written on your receipt.

 15 WORKING DAYS LATER…